peteroupc/peteroupc.github.io/estimation.md

 > 2. The kurtosis of a Poisson distribution with mean _&mu;_ is (3 + 1/_&mu;_).
 Thus, for example, to estimate the mean of a stream of Poisson variates with mean _&nu;_ or greater but otherwise unknown, we can take _q_ = 4, _p_ = 2, and _&kappa;_ &ge; (3 + 1/_&nu;_)<sup>1/4</sup>.
 > 3. The kurtosis of an exponential distribution is 9 regardless of its rate.
 Thus, to estimate the mean of a stream of exponential variates with unknown mean, we can take _q_ = 4, _p_ = 2, and _&kappa;_ &ge; 9<sup>1/4</sup> = sqrt(3).

+<a id=Estimating_the_Mode></a>
+## Estimating the Mode

+Suppose there is an endless stream of items, each generated at random and independently from each other, and we can sample as many items from the stream as we want.
+Then the following algorithm estimates the most frequently occurring item, called the _mode_.(Dutta and Goswami 2010)[^12]  This assumes the following are known:

+- Exactly one item must occur more frequently than the others.
+- $\epsilon$ is greater than 0 and less than one half of the smallest possible difference between the mode's probability and the next most frequent item's probability.
+- $\delta$ is greater than 0 and less than 1.
+- _n_ is the number of distinct items that can be taken.

+The following algorithm correctly estimates the mode with probability $1-\delta$.

+1. Calculate _m_ = ceil($\frac{(4\epsilon+3)(\ln(\frac{n}{\delta})+\ln(2))}{6\epsilon^2}$).
+2. Take _m_ items from the stream.
+If one item occurs more frequently than any other item taken this way, return the most frequent item.
+Otherwise, return an arbitrary but fixed item (among the items the stream can take).

 <a id=Estimating_a_Function_of_the_Mean></a>
 ## Estimating a Function of the Mean